Deadlift: Grips

 Some powerlifters adopt the overhand grip for their lower weight sets and move to the mixed grip to lift larger weights so they can achieve their one rep max.
 Most Strongman competitors use the overhand grip with the allowed straps.
-Sometimes, a neutral grip can be achieved by the use of a trap bar; which is a hexagonal shaped bar which the lifter stands inside whilst holding the two side handles.
-The neutral grip provides the lifter with slightly different posturing which can help reduce the risk of injury.

 Muscles involved

 A barbell deadlift is a compound exercise and works the gluteus maximus with further work on the quadriceps femoris, hamstrings, trapezius, lats, and erector spinae.
 The quadriceps, hamstrings, adductor magnus, and soleus serve as synergists during the exercise.
 For the powerlifting deadlift (where lifting straps are not allowed), the grip strength is also a decisive factor.